hexoul/aws-lambda-eth-proxy/README.md

 # Features
 1. JSON-RPC relay with Ethereum node
 2. Proofs for sign and merkle tree such as Ecrecover, DeriveSha, VerifyProof and so on
-3. Sign, SignTx with encrypted private key on DynamoDB
+3. Sign, SignTx with encrypted private key on DynamoDB/Local
 4. IPFS interface
 5. fromWei, toWei written in Golang